idaholab/moose/framework/doc/content/help/build_issues.md

   The above should return nothing, or, it should point to the correct moose repository.

   !alert note
-  Mose users, do not use or set MOOSE_DIR.
+  Most users, do not use or set MOOSE_DIR.
 If the above command returns something, and you are not sure why, just unset it:

   ```bash
   unset MOOSE_DIR